 The flow diagram of patient inclusion is shown in Supplemental Figure 1, and the patients characteristics are summarized in Table 1.
 The cohort included 366 patients after exclusion of 16 patients due to surgery in the central neck compartment 1 patient due to external beam radiation therapy in the head and neck region within one year after initial surgery.
 The median age of the derivation cohort was 56.0 [IQR, 42.0-69.0] and 32% was male (n=117).
 Total thyroidectomy was performed in 292 (80%) patients and 74 (20%) patients underwent a completion thyroidectomy.
 Long-term hypoparathyroidism occurred in 44 (12.0 %) patients one year after surgery.
 We observed low percentages of missing values for PTH measurements in the derivation cohort (n=19, 5.2% baseline PTH; n=28, 7.7% 24-hour PTH).
 All eligible patients were included in the model development and validation after imputing missing values.

 After backwards selection methods, multivariable logistic regression analysis of all 366 patients showed that delta PTH 24 hours after surgery (OR 1.10; 95% CI 1.06-1.11), not identifying at least one parathyroid during surgery (OR 5.3; 95% CI 2.0-14.6) and corrected calcium 24 hours after surgery (OR 1.07; 95% CI 1.01-1.14) were all significantly associated with long-term hypoparathyroidism (Table 2).
 The model demonstrated a strong discriminatory capacity with an optimism-corrected AUC of 0.89 (CI 0.85-0.92) (Figure X).
-Internal-external validation of the model showed an overall high c-index and satisfactory calibration metrics X (Figure X).
+Internal-external validation of the model showed an overall high c-index, but poor calibrationX (Figure X).
 The addition of 24-hour corrected calcium and the identification of one parathyroid gland during surgery to the 24-hour PTH decrease significantly improved the discriminatory capacity of the model (Table 2).

 Table 3 shows the subdivision of patients into the different risk groups.
 No patients with a PTH decrease of less than 70% in this cohort developed long-term hypoparathyroidism.
 In the derivation cohort, X (X%) were classified as low risk, X patients (X%) were classified as intermediate risk and X patients (X%) were located in the high-risk group.
 X (X%) patients in the low-risk group developed long-term hypoparathyroidism, whereas X (X%) patients in the intermediate-risk group and X (X%) patients in the high risk group developed long-term hypoparathyroidism.
 Readmission rates related to symptoms of hypocalcemia after discharge were concordant with the risk groups (Table 4).